-The gyroscope has the bias, which the initial zero reading of the gyroscope will cause drift over time.
-All the autopilots, such PX4, Pixhawk, use Extended Kalman Filter (EKF) to estimate this bias over time to reduce the gyroscopes noises.
+The gyroscope has the bias, in which the initial zero reading of the gyroscope will cause drift over time.
+All the autopilots, such as PX4 and Pixhawk, use Extended Kalman Filter (EKF) to estimate this bias over time to reduce the gyroscopes noises.
 In this section, a brief description of the simple EKF will be introduced.
-The details can be seen in [5].
+The details can be seen in Ref.
+[5].